Non-POU domain-containing octamer-binding protein: Functions

 NONO is involved with many nuclear processes and binds to both DNA and RNA.

 As with all proteins of the DBHS familprotein is described as a multifunctional nuclear protein.
 The NONO protein has been shown to be implicated in many biological functions including, pre-mRNA splicing; activation of transcription; termination of transcription; DNA unwinding and pairing and maintaining correct circadian clock function.

-NONO has been identified to bind with Rasd1 protein, in resulting dimer Rasd1 may act to modulate the function of NONO to down regulate the expression of the CREB genes, NR4A1 and Nr4A2.
+NONO has been identified to bind with Rasd1 protein, resulting dimer Rasd1 may act to modulate the function of NONO to down regulate the expression of the CREB genes, NR4A1 and Nr4A2.

 NONO binds to SFPQ to form a heterodimer that interacts with the MATR3 protein.
 The interaction of these three proteins may be part of the process in the nucleus that is responsible for the retention of RNAs that are defective, not yet mature enough to be exported or are designed to be retained in nucleus.